wattson12/Moya-Argo/README.md

 Issues / Pull Requests / Feedback welcome

 ## Disclaimer
 I'm using this in development of an upcoming app so I'm confident of its quality, but I am using the RxSwift extensions, so that is where most of my real world testing is based.
-There are unit tests for all extensions though.
+Tests for all extensions are coming soon.

 ## Author